Trauma Demystified

 Natalie Jovanic Episode 12

-What does safety actually mean after childhood trauma?
-If you've experienced abuse or neglect, feeling safe—especially in relationships—can be deeply unfamiliar.
-In this episode, I break down the different dimensions of safety and share practical strategies for creating it in your body, relationships, and daily life.
+If you've experienced abuse, neglect, or relational trauma, feeling safe — especially in relationships — can be deeply unfamiliar.
+In this episode I break down what safety actually looks like across different dimensions of your life and share practical strategies for building it in your body, relationships, and daily life.

 If you’d like to explore more, here are some ways to connect: